Chlorocala africana

 Chlorocala africana is a species of flower beetle belonging to the family Scarabaeidae.

 Description

 Chlorocala africana can reach a length of about 19–24 mm.
 This species is the most common of the genus Chlorocala.
-It has an elongated body with various shades of iridescent green, red or purple colours, and this variation has led many authors to describe numerous subspecies of doubtful taxonomic identity.
-They are easy to breed, highly fertile and the development is relatively fast.
+It has an elongated body with various shades of iridescent green, red or purple colours that can also show reflectance in the near-infrared range of the spectrum, and this variation has led many authors to describe numerous subspecies of doubtful taxonomic validity.

 Distribution

 This species occurs in the afrotropical region (Democratic Republic of the Congo, Uganda, Tanzania, Ivory Coast, Ghana, Togo).